💡 Risk Management in Technology

 Risk Management in Action

-The risk management process is usually comprised of 4 steps:
+The risk management process is usually comprised of 4 steps:- Risk identification: identify potential threats and vulnerabilities.

-• Risk assessment: estimate impact and likelihood of a risk.
+- Risk assessment: estimate impact and likelihood of a risk.

-• Risk treatment: decide on the appropriate risk response.
+- Risk treatment: decide on the appropriate risk response.

-• Risk monitoring: evaluate the identified risks and ensure the effectiveness of the risk treatment.
+- Risk monitoring: evaluate the identified risks and ensure the effectiveness of the risk treatment.

 Risk Identification

 To manage risk, the first step is to identify potential threats and vulnerabilities.
 In the context of technology risk and cybersecurity, threat actors are individuals or groups who seek to exploit vulnerabilities in an organisation's information system for personal gain or malicious intent.
-Threat actors can come from a variety of sources:
+Threat actors can come from a variety of sources:- Insiders can be a significant threat, as they have access to sensitive information and may have malicious intent, act through simple human error, or due to gross incompetence.
+For example, an employee who intentionally accesses and shares sensitive data with unauthorised individuals can compromise an organisation's confidentiality.

-• Outside individuals or informal groups can be opportunistic or planned attackers, who may discover vulnerabilities through various means, including social engineering or technical exploits.
+- Outside individuals or informal groups can be opportunistic or planned attackers, who may discover vulnerabilities through various means, including social engineering or technical exploits.
 They may be motivated by financial gain or other malicious intentions.

-• Formal entities that are non-political, such as business competitors and cybercriminals, may also pose a significant threat to an organisation's information security.
+- Formal entities that are non-political, such as business competitors and cybercriminals, may also pose a significant threat to an organisation's information security.
 These attackers may use sophisticated techniques and tools to exploit vulnerabilities, and their motives may include financial gain or other objectives.

-• Formal entities that are political, such as terrorists, nation-states, and hactivists, may use cyberattacks to achieve their political goals or disrupt an organisation's operations.
+- Formal entities that are political, such as terrorists, nation-states, and hactivists, may use cyberattacks to achieve their political goals or disrupt an organisation's operations.

-• Intelligence or information gatherers, who may be any of the above, also pose a significant threat to organisations.
+- Intelligence or information gatherers, who may be any of the above, also pose a significant threat to organisations.
 They may use various techniques to gather sensitive information, including social engineering or technical exploits.

-• Finally, technology itself, such as free-running bots and artificial intelligence, can be part of any of the above categories and may pose a significant threat to an organisation's information security.
+- Finally, technology itself, such as free-running bots and artificial intelligence, can be part of any of the above categories and may pose a significant threat to an organisation's information security.

 Vulnerabilities are weaknesses in a system that a treat might exploit to undermine the confidentiality, integrity or availability of the organisation.
 Vulnerabilities might include missing patches or misconfiguration.